fhp101ml/ETL-Performance-Comparison-Project/README.md

 # ETL-Performance-Comparison-Project
 # ETL Project

-This project is an ETL (Extract, Transform, Load) framework designed to work with multiple data processing libraries, specifically Pandas and Vaex.
-The framework includes functionalities for data extraction, transformation, and loading, and it supports performance measurement of these operations.
+This project is an ETL (Extract, Transform, Load) framework designed to facilitate data extraction, transformation, and loading processes using multiple libraries, specifically Pandas and Vaex.
+The framework is built to support flexibility and extensibility, incorporating several design patterns to improve modularity and scalability.
+Additionally, it includes functionality for performance measurement, allowing users to monitor the execution time and resource usage for each ETL operation.
+Key Features

+*Data Extraction*: Allows data retrieval from various sources, such as CSV files, databases, and APIs.
+*Data Transformation*: Provides multiple transformation strategies to clean, normalize, and preprocess data according to specific requirements.
+*Data Loading*: Supports saving processed data to different destinations, including databases and files.
+*Performance Measurement*: Tracks and logs the performance of each ETL step, facilitating optimization of data workflows.

+Design Patterns Used

+The framework leverages the following design patterns to enhance flexibility and maintainability:

+*Abstract Factory*: Enables the creation of library-specific ETL components (e.g., Extractor, Transformer, Loader) without tying the code to a particular implementation.
+This supports switching between Pandas and Vaex without significant code changes.
+*Singleton*: Ensures a single instance for performance tracking across the ETL operations, maintaining consistent performance metrics throughout the process.
+*Strategy*: Allows different transformation strategies to be applied to the data, making it easy to switch or add new transformation methods based on the requirements.
 ## Project structure

- - `projectStructure.txt`

 ## Description of Directories and Files